 Dr. Sheena Howard is one of the writers behind Superb, a new comic book series that launched this summer as part of Catalyst Prime, the line of superhero comics published by Lion Forge.
-Superb follows two nontraditional protagonists who become superheroes—a teenage boy who has Down syndrome and a black teenage girl.
+Superb follows two nontraditional protagonists who become superheroes, one who also happens to have a disability.
 Howard’s academic book Black Comics: Politics of Race and Representation won a prestigious Eisner Award.
 Dr. Howard is the first black woman to win the Eisner and is an Associate Professor of Communications and Journalism at Rider University in Lawrenceville, New Jersey.
 ONEder caught up with her by phone to discuss creating Superb and what it means for representations of neuroatypical people.

 How did the idea for Superb come about?

 Dr. Howard: The people at Lion Forge Comics approached me and said they were interested in making comics for everyone, particularly one about a character with Down syndrome and could I help write one.
 I had been writing academic books about race and gender and representation, but had never written my own comic book.
 I immediately said, ‘yes.’

 I really believe in what comics can do.
 Comics are a great place for kids to start enjoying reading, and get into the rhythm of life.
 [Lion Forge] had a loose idea of what they wanted the story to be, but my co-writer and I were given great freedom to invent the story.

 Jonah, the superhero with Down syndrome, is a great character.
 How did you approach creating him and his super powers?